solana-labs/solana/rfcs/0011-entry-tree.md

 1. Persistence: the EntryTree lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
 If the blob received is consistent with the leader schedule (i.e. was signed by the leader for the indicated slot), it is immediately stored.
 2. Repair: repair is the same as window repair above, but able to serve any blob that's been received.
 EntryTree stores blobs with signatures, preserving the chain of origination.
 3. Forks: EntryTree supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
 4. Restart: with proper pruning/culling, the EntryTree can be replayed by ordered enumeration of entries from slot 0.
-The logic of the replicate_stage (i.e. dealing with branches) will have to be used for the most recent entries in the EntryTree.
+The logic of the replay stage (i.e. dealing with forks) will have to be used for the most recent entries in the EntryTree.

 ### Interfacing with Bank

-The bank exposes to replicate_stage:
+The bank exposes to replay stage:

  1. prev_id: which PoH chain it's working on as indicated by the id of the last entry it processed
  2. tick_height: the ticks in the PoH chain currently being verified by this bank
  3. votes: a stack of records that contain

-     a. prev_ids: what anything after this vote must chain to in PoH
+    1. prev_ids: what anything after this vote must chain to in PoH
-     b. tick height: the tick_height at which this vote was cast
+    2. tick height: the tick_height at which this vote was cast
-     c. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote
+    3. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote

-Replicate_stage (TODO better name) uses EntryTreer APIs to find the longest chain of entries it can hang off a previous vote.
-If that chain of entries does not hang off the latest vote, the replicate stage rolls back the bank to that vote and replays the chain from there.
+Replay stage uses EntryTree APIs to find the longest chain of entries it can hang off a previous vote.
+If that chain of entries does not hang off the latest vote, the replay stage rolls back the bank to that vote and replays the chain from there.

 ### Pruning EntryTree